navis-org/skeletor/README.md

 Optional because not strictly required for the core functions but highly recommended:
 - [pyglet](https://pypi.org/project/pyglet/) is required by trimesh to preview meshes/skeletons in 3D: `pip3 install pyglet`
-- [fastremap](https://github.com/seung-lab/fastremap) for sizeable speed-ups: `pip3 install fastremap`
+- [fastremap](https://github.com/seung-lab/fastremap) for sizeable speed-ups with some methods: `pip3 install fastremap`
 - [ncollpyde](https://github.com/clbarnes/ncollpyde) for ray-casting (radii, clean-up): `pip3 install ncollpyde`

 ## Usage